Disclaimer: The use of uSki is reserved for people with a sufficient level of skiing to ensure the safety of the instructor/beginner pair!

 Never use the uSki on an icy slope!

-In case of collision, let go of the lanyard!
+In case of collision, hold the leashes!

 He must be able to slow down the student at any time in case he picks up too much speed!

-Handle the lanyard gently!
+Handle the leashes gently!

 Avoid jerking or pulling suddenly on one of the strands under penalty of causing a fall!